Normal view

 When people can actively interact with your pages, they will naturally stay on your site longer.

 Creating opportunities for user interaction can make all the difference.
+It encourages visitors to stick around, share feedback, and even return later.

 A great place to start is your comments section.
 If it feels outdated, clunky, or inactive, people might not bother leaving a reply.